yichousun/Winter2021_CS249_GNN/README.md

 # UCLA CS 249: Graph Neural Networks (GNN)

+**Course Description**
+This is a graduate-level research-oriented course offered in Winter 2021.
+The course aims to introduce and discuss recent advances in graph neural networks (GNNs), with the goal to design deep learning algorithms for graph data for different graph applications.
+The course contains lecture time by the instructor covering basics of graph neural networks, and paper reading and presentation by students covering recent GNN papers.
+The students are expected to conduct a team-based research project related to GNN and present the project to the whole class.

+**Course Requirement**
 In this course, each student will 1) present one GNN-related paper; 2) finish the course project with group.

 This Github repo is the place where each student submit their report and code for both **Paper Presentation** and **Course Project**.